-There is a movement around restructuring societal relationship norms by advocating that interactions between individuals should not be categorized, but defined in a case-to-case basis, and each interpersonal dynamic should not be based on rules and commitment, but by mutually agreed upon boundaries.
+There is a structure that differs from societal relationship norms that advocates that interactions between individuals should not be categorized, but defined on a case-to-case basis, and each interpersonal dynamic should not be based on rules and commitment, but by mutually agreed upon boundaries.
 It’s called Relationship Anarchy or RA for short.

-So what is Relationship Anarchy (RA) and how is it different from other relationships “sanctioned” by society.
-Nothing, it’s an attempt to sound cool while being selfish.
-Let’s break it down and see what all the fuss is about and if it actually has merit.
+So what is Relationship Anarchy (RA) and how is it different from other relationships sanctioned by society?
+Let’s break it down and see what it actually means and why some couples happen to advocate it.

 Love is abundant, and every relationship is unique

 According to anarchists, the idea of love being limited to a couple is questionable.
 The capacity to love someone should not limit us from loving others.
 Also, love for one does not reduce love for another.

 Anarchists decide that love should not be defined by entitlements and hierarchies.
 This forces a certain set of behaviours and bars the free flow of emotions between individuals.

 Instead of depending on the one sanctioned by the society, the ones falling under this practice set their own rules about how the relationship should work.
 What is right for the relationship and what isn’t needs to be decided by the people involved in it.

 Heterosexism is rampant and out there, but don’t let fear lead you

 There will be many in the society who will guide you and tell you this is wrong.
 However, the rule is to not be overcome by fear and stick to your own rules.

 Build for the lovely unexpected